lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \normalsize

 ```
-code for the table in assemblies_length_distributions.html

-Perhaps the table should go if there's a figure now.
-Alternatively, I can make a compound figure with both total assembly size and length distributions;
-for the length distributions don't show terribly well the drastic reduction in size of the eukaryotic fraction...

 A good testament of assembly quality is ORF length distributions.
 These are not in my current base tables, but have to be extracted from gffs separately
 ```